Whitehurst Family Honors Program

 Benefits

 The Honors Program is a community that offers more than just academics.
 In addition to research opportunities, students participate in events and gatherings that make connections among peers.
 Some of these activities include community life events such as social gatherings, concerts, scavenger hunts, and retreats.
 Other benefits of the program include priority registration, funding for travel to conferences, funding for study abroad, and reimbursement for graduate school entrance exams.
-Memberships in the Honors Program includes a $2000 annual scholarship on top of other academic scholarships awarded by Barton College.
+Membership in the Honors Program includes eligibility for additional scholarship funding, not available to other students.

 Admission Requirements